 Remove the battery, motherboard, and any other components that were exposed to liquid damage.

-Clean off the motherboard and other components with 99% Isopropyl Alcohol (rubbing alcohol) a lint-free microfiber.
+Clean off the motherboard and other components with 99% Isopropyl Alcohol (rubbing alcohol) and a lint-free microfiber.
 Be sure to carefully clean off the connectors on the motherboard and accessories to remove the corrosive properties of the liquid.

 If you can not disassemble the phone, Please bring it to us immediately.
 It is better that the phone is still wet than if it has dried off!
 Corrosion sets after the water or liquid has dried.

 After reassembling the iPhone, turn it on to see if it works.
 If the iPhone turns on, but the LCD is cloudy, that means it has absorbed water, and you will need to replace the LCD.
-With this iPhone water damage procedure, we have had a 95% success rate on iPhone 4/ iPhone 4S/ and iPhone 5.

 Article Credit: WikiHow